 You need to practice self-compassion for the homeschool mama, of course!

-I’ll share a few things I do to practice self-compassion in this homeschool mama’s mind.
+I’ll share a few things I do to practice self-compassion.

 1. I relearn how to speak to myself.